 To play music the oscillionist presses down on a keyboard and changes the resistance.
 This alters the frequency, thereby the pitch.
 As now constructed the oscillion has a range of five octaves which can easily be increased to eight.
 Inventors Danforth & Swann deplore the oscillion’s higher ranges, expect it will be most useful pinch-hitting for bass clarinet, bassoon, tuba and string bass.”

 Elisha Gray would have been known to us as the inventor of the telephone if Alexander Graham bell hadn’t got to the patent office one hour before him.
 Instead, he goes down in history as the accidental creator of one of the first electronic musical instruments.
-Gray was inspired to investigate electro-acoustic effects after witnessing his nephew playing with his uncle’s equipment.
+As legend has it, Gray was inspired to investigate electro-acoustic effects after witnessing his nephew playing with his uncle’s equipment.
 The child had connected one end of a battery to himself and the other to a bathtub; by rubbing his hand on the bathtub’s surface he created an audible humming tone proportional to the electric current.

 Gray discovered that he could control sound from a self vibrating electromagnetic circuit and in doing so invented a basic single note oscillator.
 The original intention was to use this principle to develop an early version of multiplex telegraphic transmission; sending multiple telegraphic messages encoded as different pitches simultaneously over the same line which could be decoded at the receiving end.
 Using this principle he designed a musical instrument; The ‘Musical Telegraph’ or ‘Electro-Harmonic Telegraph’ initially to demonstrate and promote his ideas.